Raj140503/BL-Flicker-Images-Book-Analysis/README.md

 **[4.
 Universal Towns](https://github.com/Raj140503/ML-Case-Studies/tree/main/University%20Towns)**
 1. Convert String DataFrame into pandas
-2. Get new dataframe using applymap()
+2. Get new DataFrame using applymap()
 3. Find the Value Counts for each column